UK looks to fast-growing Africa for trade ties after Brexit

 LONDON (AP) — British Prime Minister Boris Johnson and Prince Harry touted the U.K. as an ideal business partner for Africa on Monday as their country prepares for post-Brexit dealings with the world.

-But Britain faces tough challenges as it seeks to assert itself on a continent with several of the world’s fastest-growing economies and whose youthful 1.2 billion population is set to double by 2050.
+But Britain faces tough challenges as it seeks to assert itself on a continent with several of the world’s fastest-growing economies, and one whose youthful 1.2 billion population is set to double by 2050.

 The U.K.'s department for international trade says two-way trade with Africa in the year ending in the second quarter of 2019 was $46 billion.
 Meanwhile, Africa’s two-way trade with China, the continent’s top trading partner, was $208 billion in 2019.

 Johnson told attendees the conference "is long overdue.”
-He acknowledged that British officials and companies needed to work to convince African nations to do business with the U.K.
+He acknowledged that British officials and companies need to work to convince African nations to do business with the U.K.

 “We have no divine right to that business," he said.
 "This is a competitive world.
 You have may suitors" — especially China and Russia.